 Disney Vacation Club has a new member lounge in the Imagination pavilion at Epcot, located upstairs in the former home of ImageWorks.
-This post will start with our thoughts on the new lounge, followed by some nostalgia for upstairs ImageWorks, a new vlog, and will conclude with me digging into the Idea Bag and asking for your help with a new series of posts.
+This post will start with our thoughts on the new lounge, followed by some nostalgia for upstairs ImageWorks, and will conclude with me digging into the Idea Bag and asking for your help with a new series of posts.

 Alright, let’s start with details on the new Disney Vacation Club Member Lounge.
 It’s located in the Imagination pavilion, and accessible via the gift shop at the end of the attraction (you can enter through a separate door on the left side of the building…you don’t have to ride the attraction).
 Almost immediately inside the door, there’s a podium with a kiosk where a Disney Vacation Club rep will ask to see your membership card and photo ID, and then allow the member (plus up to 5 guests) upstairs.

 The lounge is open daily from 10:00 a.m. until 6:00 p.m., and on our first day at Walt Disney World we “rope dropped” the lounge to be the first guests up there.
 You could say that we’re really dorky, but part of that was being in desperate need of a caffeine fix after taking the red-eye in to Orlando and going straight to Epcot that morning.
 I’m looking forward to revisiting during the winter when the 6 p.m. closing is around sunset.

 Once upstairs, the open space occupies a portion of the old ImageWorks, with new walls cutting off a large chunk of the old area.
 The DVC Member Lounge sports new carpeting, furniture, and a fresh coat of paint.
 The lounge itself has a pleasant retro-modern style, but is nothing particularly noteworthy.